cldf/cldf/modules/StructureDataset/README.md

 Typical examples are WALS datasets, e.g. the [list of coded values for the language Abau](http://wals.info/languoid/lect/wals_code_aba).

-Structure datasets require only one data file `values.csv` or a table with `"dc:type": "cldf:values"`.
+Structure datasets require only one data file `values.csv` or a table with `"dc:type": "http://cldf.clld.org/terms.rdf#ValueTable"`.
 This table must contain columns
 - `ID`
 - `Language_ID`
 - `Parameter_ID`: An identifier of a feature (a.k.a. parameter) the `Value` is associated with. `Feature_ID` can be used as an alias for `Parameter_ID`.